 ‘You will stay here in the chateau, safe.
 You can move up here to be close to me.
 You can choose the furniture, fittings and linen.’

 He hesitated.
-‘You realise I cannot allow you to marry the Prince until my needs have been met?’
+‘You realise I cannot allow you to marry the Prince or travel to Bordeaux until my needs have been met?’

 Ximene advanced to the centre of the room and spun around.
 The gold paint glittered in the light of the flares.

 ‘And how long do you expect me to remain here?’